jhotmann/node-passgen-cli/README.md

 # How it works
-Type passgen "some passphrase here" into the terminal or command prompt.
+Type ```passgen "some passphrase here"``` into the terminal or command prompt.
+Or you can just type ```passgen``` to be prompted for your passphrase keeping your passphrase out of your terminal history.
 PassGen takes your input string, appends a unique salt string to it, and then generates a hash.
 The resulting hash is then base91 encoded so that it uses all uppercase and lowercase letters, numbers, and standard symbols.
 A subset of 15-100 (default is 40 and can be changed in the setup) characters